imgeorgiev/ubuntu_setup/README.md

 - vim
 - Eigen
 - Spotify
-- VSCode
+- VSCode - remember to sync settings with Settings Sync extension
-- CLion
+- CLion - remember to sync settings
-- Pycharm
+- Pycharm - remember to sync settings
 - many many small apps and utilities

 ## 3. Manually install external apps
-- CLion - remember to sync settings
-- Pycharm - remember to sync settings
+- [GPU] Install JetPack via the nvidia SDK manager
 - [TeamViewer](https://www.teamviewer.com/en/download/linux/)
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html) - Note that Anaconda has some issues running with ROS.
 For this purpose remove the path sourcing for it from `.bashrc` and source it only whenever needed.
 For that purpose I have made a custom command called `start_conda` within the `.custom_commands.bash` file
-- Install VSCode extensions using the Settings Sync extension from the VSCode marketplace
 - Install Popcorn time

 ## 4. Customisations